-- (a) Rules reciting statutory limitations are provided as a convenient reference only, and to the extent there is any deviation from the provisions of statute, the statutory language is controlling. - (b) Two Mile Same Year Rule (Competitive HTCOnly). - (1) As required by Tex.
-Gov't Code §2306.6711(f), staff will not recommend for award, and the Board will not make an award to an Application that proposes a Development Site located in a county with a population that exceeds one million, if the proposed Development Site is also located less than two linear miles from the proposed Development Site of another Application within said county that is awarded in the same calendar year.
-If two or more Applications are submitted that would violate §2306.6711(f), the lower scoring Application will not be reviewed unless the higher scoring Application is terminated or withdrawn. - (2) This subsection does not apply if an Application is located in an area that, within the past five years, meets the requirements of Tex.
-Gov't Code §2306.6711(f-1), which excludes any municipality with a population of two million or more where a federal disaster has been declared by the Full Application Delivery Date as identified in §11.2(a) of this chapter, and the governing body of the municipality containing the Development has by vote specifically authorized the allocation of housing tax credits for the Development in a resolution submitted by the Full Application Delivery Date as identified in §11.2(a) of this chapter, and the municipality is authorized to administer disaster recovery funds as a subgrant recipient, for the disaster identified in the federal disaster declaration.
+- (a) Rules reciting statutory limitations are provided as a convenient reference only, and to the extent there is any deviation from the provisions of statute, the statutory language is controlling. - (b) Two Mile Same Year Rule (Competitive HTC Only).
+As required by Tex.
+Gov't Code \$2306.6711(f), staff will not recommend for award, and the Board will not make an award to an

+Application that proposes a Development Site located in a county with a population that exceeds one million, if the proposed Development Site is also located less than two linear miles from the proposed Development Site of another Application within said county that is awarded in the same calendar year.
+If two or more Applications are submitted that would violate this rule, \$2306.6711(f), the lower scoring Application will be considered a non-priority Application, and will not be reviewed unless the higher scoring Application is terminated or withdrawn.
+This subsection does not apply if an Application is located in an area that, within the past five years, meets the requirements of Tex.
+Gov't Code \$2306.6711(f-1), which excludes any municipality with a population of two million or more where a federal disaster has been declared by the Full Application Delivery Date as identified in \$11.2(a) of this chapter, and the governing body of the municipality containing the Development has by vote specifically authorized the allocation of housing tax credits for the Development (such authorization must be submitted with the Application), and the governing body is authorized by the Full Application Delivery Date as identified in \$11.2(a) of this chapter to administer disaster recovery funds as a subgrant recipient, for the disaster identified in the federal disaster declaration.